Very informative and relaxed tour – Our guide was great and gave us ample time to tour and relax. She was very knowledgeable and stayed on time.

 Tour returns to departure point.

-English speaking licensed guide
+English speaking licensed guide throughout the day

 Travel in recent, comfortable & fully equipped Mercedes minivans